nwillems/TYPO3CMS-Book-ExtbaseFluid/Documentation/1-Installation/5-debugging-with-xdebug.rst

 =====================

-The usage of debuggers in other programming languages is default while it is special in PHP: The most PHP developer maintain bug fixing with e.g., *echo* and *var_damp* in the source code for understanding the routine.
+The usage of debuggers in other programming languages is default while it is special in PHP: The most PHP developer maintain bug fixing with e.g., *echo* and *var_dump* in the source code for understanding the routine.
 Though it's helpful to use a real debugger to comprehend errors because you can go through the source code step-by-step and look inside variables.

 For debugging you need the PHP extension *Xdebug* *(http://xdebug.org)*.
 It changes the PHP configuration that you can run it step-by-step and you can inspect every variable.
 The development tools NetBeans and Eclipse can connect to Xdebug and enable graphical output.